AnnaDiMauro/WDDreview/README.md

 **[Database] Urban Water Consumption at Multiple Spatial and Temporal Scales.
 A Review of Existing Datasets.**

-This file contains the complete catalog of datasets and publications reviewed in:_[Di Mauro A, Cominola A, Castelletti A, Di Nardo A. Urban Water Consumption at Multiple Spatial and Temporal Scales.
+This file contains the complete catalog of datasets and publications reviewed in:[Di Mauro A, Cominola A, Castelletti A, Di Nardo A. Urban Water Consumption at Multiple Spatial and Temporal Scales.
 A Review of Existing Datasets.
 Water.
-2021; 13(1):36.]_ (https://www.mdpi.com/2073-4441/13/1/36)
+2021; 13(1):36.](https://www.mdpi.com/2073-4441/13/1/36)

 The complete catalog contains: